Insulin shock therapy: Origins

-In 1927, Sakel, who had recently qualified as a medical doctor in Vienna and was working in a psychiatric clinic in Berlin, began to use low (sub-coma) doses of insulin to treat drug addicts and psychopaths, and when one of the patients experienced improved mental clarity after having slipped into an accidental coma, Sakel reasoned the treatment might work for mentally ill patients.
+In 1927, Sakel, who had recently qualified as a medical doctor in Vienna and was working in a psychiatric clinic in Berlin, began to use low (sub-coma) doses of insulin to treat drug addicts and psychotics, and when one of the patients experienced improved mental clarity after having slipped into an accidental coma, Sakel reasoned the treatment might work for mentally ill patients.
 Having returned to Vienna, he treated schizophrenic patients with larger doses of insulin in order to deliberately produce coma and sometimes convulsions.
 Sakel made his results public in 1933, and his methods were soon taken up by other psychiatrists.

 Joseph Wortis, after seeing Sakel practice it in 1935, introduced it to the US.
 British psychiatrists from the Board of Control visited Vienna in 1935 and 1936, and by 1938, 31 hospitals in England and Wales had insulin treatment units.
 In 1936, Sakel moved to New York and promoted the use of insulin coma treatment in US psychiatric hospitals.
 By the late 1940s, the majority of psychiatric hospitals in the US were using insulin coma treatment.